Sreya-E-P/Future-Ready-Talent-/README.md

 # Future-Ready-Talent-
-This is my project dor Future Ready Talent Internship
+This is my project for Future Ready Talent Internship